-- 360 In Fig. 5 the scatter plots of triggering and non-triggering events in the log(D)-log(I) plane, derived from analysis of Monte Carlo simulations, are shown for the ψ0 = 0 case and for specific upslope contributing areas A/B = 10, 20 m (τM = 2.75, 5.49 days).
-Related results are also shown in Tab.
-5. In the figure, red points represent triggering rainfall events, or the set of Positives P, while green points represent the non-triggering ones, or the set of Negatives N. - Optimal thresholds have been derived by maximization of the TSS index (see Eq.
+In Fig. 5 the scatterplots of triggering and non-triggering events in the log(D)-log(I) plane, derived from analysis of Monte Carlo simulations, are shown for the $\psi_0 = 0$ case and for specific upslope contributing areas A/B = 10, 20 m ( $\tau_M = 2.75, 5.49$ days).
+Related results are also shown in Table 5.
+In the figure, red points represent triggering rainfall events, or the set of positives P, while green points represent the non-triggering ones, or the set of negatives N.

+Optimal thresholds have been derived by maximization of the TSS index (see Eq.
 1), preliminarily by considering both the power-law coefficient $a_1$ and exponent $a_2$ as variable parameters.
 Inspection of the results revealed minimal changes of the exponent $a_2$ with changing ratio A/B, and so a second optimization has been carried out only with reference to the $a_1$ parameter, fixing the exponent $a_2$ to its mean value of $a_2 = -0.8$ .
-Fixing the exponents forces the different thresholds corresponding - 370 to different A/B ratios to be parallel and therefore to not intersect each other, this somehow is consistent with the fact that as the A/B increases, landslides are generally more likely to occur for less severe rainfall events because of increased past-rainfall memory.
+Fixing the exponents forces the different thresholds corresponding to different A/B ratios to be parallel and therefore to not intersect each other; this is somehow consistent with the fact that as the A/B increases, landslides are generally more likely to occur for less severe rainfall events because of increased past-rainfall memory.

-From the case of $\psi_0 = 0$ , i.e. of an initial water table at the soil-bedrock interface for all events (Fig. 5a), where simulated uncertainty of triggering is due only to the variation of rain intensity
+From the case of $\psi_0 = 0$ , i.e., of an initial water table at the soil-bedrock interface for all events (Fig. 5a), where simulated uncertainty of triggering is due only to the variation of rain intensity within events, it is seen that in this case the region in which triggering and non-triggering events coexist is quite narrow; moreover, a power-law relation between I and D dichotomizes well between triggering and nontriggering conditions.
+In fact, the optimal power-law threshold in this case has a reliability of TSS = 0.991, practically